To apply you’ll need to:

 We offer specialist support on all financial and welfare issues through our Advice and Counselling Service, which you can access as soon as you have applied for a place at Queen Mary.

 Take a look at our Student Advice Guides which cover ways to finance your degree, including:

-Chemical engineers are in great demand and have successful careers in energy and power generation, and in process industries such as those producing pharmaceuticals, materials, toiletries and food.
+Chemical engineers are in great demand and have successful careers in energy and power generation, as well as in process industries producing materials, toiletries and food.
 There are also opportunities in environmental protection, recycling and alternative energy.